What to See in Rome – 2-3 Day Itinerary

 Pincio Terrace

 Pincio Terrace, also known as Terraza del Pincio, is a stunning viewpoint located in the heart of Rome, Italy.
-Situated on the Pincian Hill, this terrace offers breathtaking panoramic views of the Eternal City, including famous landmarks such as St. Peter’s Basilica, the Spanish Steps, and the Tiber River.
+Situated on the Pincian Hill, this terrace offers breathtaking views of the Eternal City, including famous landmarks such as St. Peter’s Basilica, the Spanish Steps, and the Tiber River.
 It is a popular spot for locals and tourists alike to enjoy a leisurely stroll, take in the beautiful scenery, and capture memorable photos of Rome’s iconic skyline.

 Spanish Steps